 When the iPad was first released, Jobs was asked how much his kids loved it.

-I have an earlier blog post that addresses the ADD & ADHD issue and a new study.
+I have an earlier article that addresses the ADD & ADHD issue and another study.

 I know it is a potentially a contentious statement to imply that too much screen time could possibly cause ADHD.

 And I’m not here to call anyone a bad parent because they make different choices than I do.
 I’m also not saying that if your child has ADHD that it’s tied to the choices you made as parents.

 I am here to say I don’t have all the answers but I’m not afraid to ask questions.